google/ioweb2015/docs/API.md

 ]
 ```

+All fields are optional.
-All integer fields should be in the range from 1 to 5 where 5 is the highest rating.
+Integer fields should be in the range from 1 to 5 where 5 is the highest rating.
 Feedback data for a session with the start timestamp greater than the request time will not be accepted.

 Successful submission is indicated by `201` response code.